-On March 15, 2021, the Company closed private placement for gross proceeds of \$4,209,000 in exchange for issuing Subordinated Convertible Notes and \$3,552,250 Warrants in a private placement to accredited investors, pursuant to a series of substantially identical Securities Purchase Agreements, Common Stock Warrants, and related documents.
-The Convertible Notes will be automatically converted to Common Stock at \$2.00 per share on the one year anniversary starting on March 15, 2022.
+On March 15, 2021, the Company closed private placement for gross proceeds of \$4,209,000 in exchange for issuing 8% Subordinated Convertible Notes and 3,552,250 Warrants in a private placement to accredited investors, pursuant to a series of substantially identical Securities Purchase Agreements, Common Stock Warrants, and related documents.
+The Convertible Notes and accrued interest will be automatically converted to Common Stock at \$2.00 per share on the one year anniversary starting on March 15, 2022.